antariess/c-pokemon/README.md

 - Water - Basic attack and HP, Higher chance to evade, weak against Grass
 - Grass - Lower attack, higher HP, basic chance to evade, weak against Fire

+- Pokemon abilities: generic attack and special attack.
+Extended classes must be able to override base class.

 Implementation:
 - Pokemon base class in Pokemon.cs, stats as above.
 Added sound property with default value and private set method, cannot be changed outside of constructor.
 - The need for a separate pokemon folder has arisen, so all pokemon now exist there.
 - File for each different pokemon, which will make more sense once methods are added.
 - Most pokemon attributes are fields, which can be overridden and are in extending classes' constructors.
 Maintaining default value of sound throughout extensions.

+- _All fields in Pokemon changed to properties, to apply encapsulation and protect the setting of the attributes.
+ATM using generic get and set property methods, .NET provides the background private fields automatically. 'set' property added as 'internal', if 'private' nothing can change it, but I want to be able to change it from extending classes, so with restriction level of 'internal' that can now happen. 'get' is public.
+Attributes cannot be chanced outside the class chain._